angular/angular/aio/content/guide/ivy-compatibility-examples.md

 At this time, it would be able to match the value against one of the existing options, and set the value of the `<select>` element in the DOM to display that option.

 In Ivy, bindings are checked in the order they are defined in the template, regardless of whether they are directive input bindings or DOM bindings.
-This change makes change detection easier to reason about for debugging purposes, since bindings will run from top to bottom.
+This change makes change detection easier to reason about for debugging purposes, since bindings will be checked in depth-first order as declared in the template.

-In this case, it means that the `value` binding will be checked before the `*ngFor` is checked, as it is above the `*ngFor` in the template.
+In this case, it means that the `value` binding will be checked before the `*ngFor` is checked, as it is declared above the `*ngFor` in the template.
 Consequently, the value of the `<select>` element will be set before any options are created, and it won't be able to match and display the correct option in the DOM.

 ### Example of error